LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 My colleague's [Deploy and Run Refinitiv Real-Time SDK in Docker](https://developers.refinitiv.com/en/article-catalog/article/deploy-and-run-elektron-sdk-docker) article already shows how to deploy and run RTSDK applications in the Docker by let Docker downloads the SDK source code from [GitHub](https://github.com/Refinitiv/Real-Time-SDK), and build the SDK library and example applications from scratch.
 This scenario is suitable for developers who new to the SDK.

-This project aims for helping Java developers who already familiar with Maven to run the RTSDK Java application in Docker container by letting Docker resolves RTSDK Java library dependencies dynamically with Maven, then builds and runs the applications in the container(s).
-This scenario is suitable for the Java developers team who already uses Maven in their project to set up a Development environment via Docker.
+This project aims for helping Java developers who already familiar with Maven to use the Java Builder container resolve RTSDK Java library dependencies dynamically with Maven, then builds and runs the real-time applications in the container(s).
+This scenario is suitable for the Java developer team who already uses Maven in their project to set up a Development and Build environment via Docker.

 Note: Please note that the Refinitiv Real-Time SDK isn't qualified on the Docker platform.
 This article and example projects aim for Development and Testing purposes only.
 If you find any problems while running it on the Docker platform, the issues must be replicated on bare metal machines before contacting the helpdesk support.